andormade/8f4e/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/21e4864c-e37c-4039-85a0-baf88a997c6b/deploy-status)](https://app.netlify.com/sites/8f4e/deploys)

-Welcome to what refer to as my biggest “mental masturbation” project.
+Welcome to what I refer to as my biggest “mental masturbation” project.
 This whole thing started because I like creating problems just to experience the satisfaction of solving them.
 It doesn't really serve a bigger purpose or offer much to the public, and there's probably better stuff out there for the same job.
 The main reason this is public is because I needed version management and didn't want to pay for it.

 # 8f4e